Mautibusu/TTS-Necromunda/doc/README.md

 Note: TTS uses local cache.
 So, when you push a new version of a file, it will not be downloaded again by TTS if the name is the same.

-Cache is here:
+You should remove all files that contain "httpsrawgithubusercontentcomMautibusuTTSNecromunda" in the cache folder, which is here:
 {USER}\Documents\My Games\Tabletop Simulator\Mods\
-You should remove all files from the repo from models, image, and raw versions.
-THEN TTS will download the latest version of the file.
+Next time you load a mod or a save that uses these models, TTS will download the latest version of the file from Github.